lucchesicorey-tech/C.Lucchesi.SpoofV2/README.md

 # Start the server
 bun start
 4. Access the Proxy
-After running bun start, look for a notification in the bottom-right corner saying "Your application is running on port 8080."
+Look for a notification in the bottom-right corner saying "Your application is running on port 8080."

-Click "Make Public" (this is important, otherwise it will block you).
+Click "Make Public" (this is important, otherwise it will be blocked).

-Click "Open in Browser".
+Click "Open in Browser" to launch your proxy.

-Enjoy!
-You can now use the proxy to access blocked sites
+⚠️ Pro-Tips for Chromebook Users
+Saving Time: When you're done, go to the Explorer (top left), right-click your Codespace name, and select "Stop Codespace" to save your free monthly hours.

+Avoid Clumping: Always leave a blank line before and after your code blocks to keep the formatting clean on GitHub.